xbst/Nevermore-PCB/README.md

 ## Notes
 - This readme file contains affiliate links.
 I make a comission on qualifying purchases.
-- This project does not come with any warranty, if you choose to build/use a Nevermore Max PCB, you are doing this at your own risk!
+- This project does not come with any warranty, if you choose to build/use a Nevermore PCB, you are doing this at your own risk!
 - If you want to sell PCBs, you are allowed to, and you will not owe me any royalties. **You cannot claim that I endorse the sale**.
 You can check the license file for more information.
 However, if you **wish** to give me a share you can sponsor me on [GitHub](https://github.com/sponsors/xbst), subscribe on [Patreon](https://l.isiks.tech/patreon) or [YouTube](https://l.isiks.tech/member).